Recurring Payments & Auto-Debit

 | Installment | Split payments for a single purchase | id, frequency, amount_variability, expiry_date, cycle_interval_days, total_cycles, seller |

-token.tokenandtoken.pg_codefor future charges. - MIT — Merchant charges the token by creating a new session, then calling the Auto-Debit API (or using One-Step Checkout).
+token.tokenandtoken.pg_codefor future charges. - MIT โ Merchant charges the token by creating a new session, then calling the Native Payments API (or using One-Step Checkout).

 Try Recurring Payments

-Before creating a session, call the Payment Methods API with auto_debit: true to discover which gateways support tokenization and auto-debit:
+auto_debit: true to discover which gateways support tokenization and auto-debit.POST /b/pbl/v2/payment-methods/

 {